GenericMappingTools/2020-unavco-course/README.md

 The workshop video recording, slides and shared notes will be available [here](https://drive.google.com/drive/u/1/folders/1Vp8jKZJZnxJnBwiMtmEWw_G1DPr9CwSi).

+The workshop video recording can also be found on Youtube: https://www.youtube.com/playlist?list=PLzmugeDoplFPq6k7u1ebNbiBzqFA-OwXF

 ## Schedule

 Please make sure you know the local time for the sessions!
 Use the [time zone converter](https://www.timeanddate.com/worldclock/converter.html) and compare UTC to your time zone.